Success!

 Every large lot in Sherwood Forest becomes a target.
 Every mature tree becomes a liability in a developer's eyes.
 Every quiet street becomes a potential construction zone — with no public hearing, no community vote, and no way to stop it once the permits are filed.

 That 2.5-acre estate — once a thriving family home with hundreds of mature trees, a swimming pool, and a tennis court — was demolished.
-The lot is now being divided and permits filed to build 8 two-story buildings — each with attached ADUs.
-That's potentially up to 64 massive structures where there was only one home.
+The lot is now being divided and permits filed to build 10 two-story buildings per lot — each with an attached Junior ADU.
+That's potentially 40 confirmed dwelling units (20 per parcel) with remainder parcels marked for future development.
 The permitting process has already started — with zero public hearings.

 The Spread — It's Not Just Shoshone